 Restoring seaweeds: does the declining fucoid Phyllospora comosa support different biodiversity than other habitats?

-Marzinelli, EM, Campbell, AH, Vergés, A, Coleman, MA, Kelaher, BP & Steinberg, PD in press, 'Restoring seaweeds: does the declining fucoid Phyllospora comosa support different biodiversity than other habitats?', Journal of Applied Phycology, vol. 26, no. 2, pp. 1089-1096.
+Marzinelli, EM, Campbell, AH, Vergés, A, Coleman, MA, Kelaher, BP & Steinberg, PD 2014, 'Restoring seaweeds: does the declining fucoid Phyllospora comosa support different biodiversity than other habitats?', Journal of Applied Phycology, vol. 26, no. 2, pp. 1089-1096.

 Published version available from: